Backpacking Water – bottles and bladders

 Backpacking water is probably the heaviest single item I have to carry.

 I used a Camelbak bladder for both Wainwright’s Coast to Coast and the West Highland Way.
 It was very convenient to drink on the move and I did use it for other hikes and day walks.
 However I was always struggling to keep it clean between uses, even though I bought Camelbak’s hanging and cleaning kit. the drinking tube in particular was always furring up.
 I did try storing it full of water but the was not very convenient so I gave up on Camelbak and bladders in general.

-When I get home I blow the bottle up and let is stand on the window will until it is dry – so far it has not gone mouldy.
+When I get home I inflate the empty bottles and let them stand, open, on the window sill until dry – so far they have not gone mouldy.

-I’d recommend either of these bottles for camping, backpacking and outdoor use.
+I’d recommend these bottles for camping, backpacking and outdoor use.

 Platypus 2l bottle

 I use this bottle when I need more water, particularly when wild camping.
 I can carry it empty for most of the day and then fill it from a wild source using the Travel Tap filter bottle below.